Univa/rumcake/docs/feature-storage.md

 - `underglow` (to store underglow hue, saturation, value, speed, effect, etc.)
 - `via`/`vial` (to store dynamic keymaps)

+Please see their respective docs on how to enable storage usage for those features.

 ### Storage space considerations

 The amount of space you want to allocate for storage highly depends on what features your keyboard uses.